 Every student MUST have a current, up -to -date emergency card on file at the school.
 The phone number listed on this card is used for automatic calls and attendance messages, and the address listed is used for enrollment purposes and school meetings.
+Contact information can also be updated through Infinite Campus.
 This is our only means of communication with you in the event of an emergency.
 If an address or phone number changes, please send a note, e-mail, call or drop by the office to update the emergency card.

-For a child to be released, the person $\underline{MUST}$ be listed on the child's emergency card, and present a current and valid form of ID.
+For a child to be released, the person \underline{MUST} be listed on the child's emergency card, and present a current and valid form of ID.
 No exceptions.